bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 1. Make name more rediable: changed to get_components()
 2. Re-define the logic to track components.
 Added a new attribute to Graph so it holds and track the Sets of posible components.

+BUGS isn draw.py:

+1. Several Bugs fixed: due to the new implementation done, I have to fix a lot of reference to new properties, aswell to change the calls to methods with new names
+2. REFACTORED: get_connected_component_colors()
+    This method was completelly refactored.